 We are preparing children to be successful communicators and writers so they can achieve their aspirations throughout their education and beyond.

 At Elmhurst School we teach writing through the Talk for Writing approach.
-Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
+Talk for Writing is powerful because it enables children to imitate the language they need orally before reading, analysing, innovating and then writing independently.

 ‘Talk for Writing’ was developed by the author Pie Corbett.
-It is a fun, creative yet also rigorous approach to develop writers.
+It is a fun, creative, yet rigorous approach to develop writers.

-There are 3 key stages to the Talk for Writing approach:
+There are 3 stages to the Talk for Writing approach: